Iran’s breach of uranium limits complicates nuclear deal

 “Europeans need to buy oil from Iran, or to consider credit lines for this mechanism,” he said.

-Vladimir Isachenkov in Moscow, Jill Lawless in London and Kiyoko Metzler in Vienna contributed to this story.
+Vladimir Isachenkov in Moscow, Jill Lawless in London, Kiyoko Metzler in Vienna and Lorne Cook in Brussels contributed to this story.